SubramanyaNR/platformatory.github.io/about.md

 ## What do we do?

-We help CTI|O offices navigate the cloud native landscape & deliver on 3 interconnected enterprise transformation themes:
+We help CTO and CIO offices navigate the cloud native landscape & deliver on 3 interconnected enterprise transformation themes:

 1. Digital Platform → Cloud native backbone
 2. Full stack modernization → Infrastructure, Data & Applications